A group of people sitting around a table with a tablet.

 Neurosurgery

 In almost all cases, neurosurgery is the initial treatment of choice for nonfunctioning pituitary tumors.
 The surgery is usually performed through the nose ("transsphenoidal surgery"), which avoids having to dissect through the brain to reach the pituitary gland.
-The transsphenoidal route is appropriate even for very large tumors, since these tumors can usually be adequately debulked via this route, and since these tumors are rarely completely cured even with more aggressive, transcranial surgery.
-The goal in most cases of large tumors is to debulk the tumor, rather than attempt to completely remove it.
-In the case of smaller tumors, complete cure may be a reasonable goal.
+The transsphenoidal route is appropriate even for very large tumors since these tumors can usually be adequately debulked via this route and since these tumors are rarely completely cured, even with more aggressive transcranial surgery.
+The goal in most cases of large tumors is to debulk the tumor rather than attempt to completely remove it.
+In the case of smaller tumors, a complete cure may be a reasonable goal.

 Radiation Therapy

-Pituitary tumors are rarely treated primarily with radiation therapy, since radiation therapy takes many years to be effective, and usually leads to pituitary hormone deficiencies.
+Pituitary tumors are rarely treated primarily with radiation therapy since radiation therapy takes many years to be effective and usually leads to pituitary hormone deficiencies.
 However, in some cases, primary radiation therapy may be considered for these tumors.
-Newer methods for delivering radiation therapy to the pituitary gland (for example, the "gamma knife,") and appear to give more rapid results than traditional radiation therapy, though their effectiveness in controlling tumor growth is not necessarily greater.
+Newer methods for delivering radiation therapy to the pituitary gland (for example, the "gamma knife") appear to give more rapid results than traditional radiation therapy, though their effectiveness in controlling tumor growth is not necessarily greater.

-Since many nonfunctioning pituitary tumors are large and cannot be completely removed by surgery, the issue of post-operative radiation therapy often arises.
-In many cases, the tumor has been sufficiently debulked and can be monitored without further treatment, even with known residual tumor present.
-In other cases, post-operative radiation therapy is recommended.
+Since many non-functioning pituitary tumors are large and cannot be completely removed by surgery, the issue of postoperative radiation therapy often arises.
+In many cases, the tumor has been sufficiently debulked and can be monitored without further treatment, even with a known residual tumor present.
+In other cases, postoperative radiation therapy is recommended.
 This decision is based on patient characteristics, as well as the size, location, and expected aggressiveness of the residual tumor.

 Medical Therapy